opendaylight/releng-builder/docs/jenkins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HOT integration enables to spin up integration labs servers for CSIT jobs using heat, rathar than using jclouds (deprecated).
+HOT integration enables to spin up integration labs servers for CSIT jobs using heat, rather than using jclouds (deprecated).
 Image names are updated on the project specific job templates using the variable `{odl,docker,openstack,tools}_system_image` followed by image name in the format `<platform> - <template> - <date-stamp>`.